DylanBurnsFont/ArcheroOCR/README.md

 }
 ```

-Run the program note the incorrect entries and add it to this file so the next time they are corrected. **If you don't want to do this just leave the file as is DO NOT delete it**.
+Run the program, note the incorrect entries and add it to this file so the next time they are corrected. **If you don't want to do this just leave the file as is DO NOT delete it**.